ceph/ceph-installer/docs/source/index.rst

                        ceph.conf sections (only global, mon, osd, rgw, mds allowed) to keys and values.
 Anything defined in this mapping will override existing settings.
-   :<json object or array devices: (required) A mapping of OSD device to Journal
+   :<json object|array devices: (required) A mapping of OSD device to Journal
                           like device: {"device": "journal"} (when the journal is separate from the OSD) or ["/dev/sdb", "/dev/sdc"] for collocated OSDs and Journals.